-That aside, note it’s important to mention that federal government laws and those at the provincial aren’t the same in relation to owning property as a foreign buyer.
+That aside, note that it’s important to mention that federal government laws and those at the provincial level aren’t the same in relation to owning property as a foreign buyer.
 Let’s briefly look at what’s expected by the two levels of government.

 Knowledge of the Investment Canada Act (ICA) and how it applies to your specific potential investments in Canada should be top on your to-do list as a foreign investor.
 Generally, the act governs every acquisition of control of a business in Canada by foreigners.

 In addition, the ICA prescribes the obligation of foreigners who plan to invest in the country and also specifies all the information they have to submit.
-In some cases, you may be required to present a government approval and/or notification, like when you want to acquire or establish a Canadian business (real estate included) and you’ve exceeded the applicable financial limits.
+In some cases, you may be required to present a government approval and/or notification, like when you want to acquire or establish a Canadian business (real estate included), and you’ve exceeded the applicable financial limits.

 Real estate property law is primarily handled by provinces.
-Each province has the right and capacity to come up with their own legislation.
+Each province has the right and capacity to come up with its own legislation.
 This may include regulations that govern the acquisition of real estate property by foreigners and the corporations or associations under the control of such individuals.

 In provinces like Alberta, Québec, Prince Edward Island, Manitoba, and Saskatchewan, there are restrictions imposed on the size/type of land a non-resident can own.

 Luckily, in Ontario, there are no special restrictions imposed upon individuals who are not Canadian citizens or permanent residents, except just a few provisions in relation to registration, taxing, and reporting.
-The province’s Alien’s Real Property Act accords foreign investors the same rights as Canadian citizens when it comes to holding or disposing of real estate property.
+The province’s Alien’s Real Property Act accords foreign investors with the same rights as Canadian citizens when it comes to holding or disposing of real estate property.

 Disposition Of Property

 Disposition of real estate property by a non-resident will initiate a requirement under the Canadian Income Tax Act where the individual purchasing the property is required to withhold a share of the purchase price until the seller issues them with a tax certificate supplied by the respective authority.
-The certificate affirms that the authority has obtained assurances that they will be able to fetch applicable income taxes owed by the seller as a result of the sale.
+The certificate affirms that the authority has obtained assurances that they will be able to collect applicable income taxes owed by the seller as a result of the sale.